Swimming with Alligators is not Allowed at Juniper Springs

 First of all, alligators are spread all over Florida as well as nine other US states - from Texas all the way up to North Carolina.
 Alligat...

 Unexpectedly, Juniper Springs was one of the best experiences in our recent trip to Florida.
-We stayed at Ocala, FL with a plan to swim with manatees in Crystal River, but this changed in the last minute, so I had to google up an alternative plan.
-Luckily, Juniper Springs were only 30 minute drive from Ocala and the park was not crowded at all despite the fact that half of Canadians and quarter of Americans poor into Florida each year during winter holidays.
+We stayed at Ocala, FL with a plan to swim with manatees in Crystal River, but this changed at the last minute, so I had to google up an alternative plan.
+Luckily, Juniper Springs was only 30 30-minute drive from Ocala and the park was not crowded at all even though half of Canadians and a quarter of Americans poor to Florida each year during winter holidays.

-The highlight of the park is its natural thermal springs that gush out year around with a constant water temperature of 72 F / 22 C.
+The highlight of the park is its natural thermal springs that gush out year-round with a constant water temperature of 72 F / 22 C.

 13 million gallons / 50 million litres of water flow daily from Juniper and nearby Fern Hammock springs.
 That's enough water to fill up 20 Olympic-size pools!

-The white area is where the springs water is coming from.
+The white area is where the spring water is coming from.

 The best way to explore the park is by kayak or canoe.
-I was told by a park ranger that a 7-mile run along the Juniper Springs Creek can be quite challenging and is not for novice kayakers / canoers.
+I was told by a park ranger that a 7-mile run along the Juniper Springs Creek can be quite challenging and is not for novice kayakers/canoers.
 Unfortunately, we didn't try it this time as it takes 3 to 5 hours to complete the trip one-way (a shuttle will take you back to the parking lot and carry the equipment) and it was already too late to start it.
-But it's definitely in my do-to list for the next time.
-On the picture below - the kayak / canoe launch platform.
-You can't go there without a ranger as a mother-bear lives nearby and she can be very dangerous trying to protect her cubs.
+But it's definitely on my do-to list for the next time.
+On the picture below - the kayak/canoe launch platform.
+You can't go there without a ranger as a mother bear lives nearby and she can be very dangerous trying to protect her cubs.

 Juniper Springs Recreation Area has a campground which makes it easier to explore the park.
 Each campsite has a food hanger.